AmusedWaffle/YGO-Auto-Decklist-Checker/README.md

 1. Single newline character in between the main, side, and extra
 2. Full name of each card to be typed out
 3. Number before each card name
+4. Each card to be on its own line

 It doesn't care about:
 1. Case